iwantmyname/blog/preview/2014-08-05-create-a-self-hosted-wordpress-site-with-iwantmyname-and-bluehost.markdown

 layout: post
 date: 2014-08-05 12:21:16 +1200
 author: Chris
-title: Create a self-hosted Wordpress site with iwantmyname and Bluehost
+title: Create a self-hosted WordPress site with iwantmyname and Bluehost

 ---